 How to Get to Garni from Yerevan by Bus

-The bus station where the minibuses go to Garni from Yerevan is located outside of Yerevan’s city center at 14/3 Gai Avenue next to the Mercedes-Benz (Armenia) at Gai Bus Station.
-The ride is approximately 500 AMD ($1) per person and it lasts 40 minutes.
+The bus station where the minibusses go to Garni from Yerevan is located outside of Yerevan’s city center at 14/3 Gai Avenue next to the Mercedes-Benz (Armenia) at Gai Bus Station.
+The ride is approximately 250 AMD (Less than $1) per person and it lasts 40 minutes.
 The minibus number is 266.